addu390/addu390.github.io/_posts/2022-04-10-hybrid-spatial-index-conclusion.md

 <img src="./assets/posts/spatial-index/d-5-25000.png" />
 <p style="text-align: center;">Figure 4: Comparison of search and construct/insert performance of quad, kd, r, quad-kd, and r-kd trees containing 25,000 points with densities from 0 to 10.</p>

-#### 5.3.2 Rectangles
+### 5.3.2 Rectangles

 When the spatial data has only rectangles, r-kd and quad-kd trees are a mere representation of r-tree and quad-tree, respectively.
 Hence, for rectangles, the comparison is between quad and r-tree without hybrid trees.

 <img src="./assets/posts/spatial-index/2-80000.jpg" />
 <p style="text-align: center;">Figure 5: Comparison of search and construct/insert performance of quad-tree and r-tree containing 100 to 80,000 rectangles.</p>

-#### 5.3.3 Points and Rectangles
+### 5.3.3 Points and Rectangles

 Because of the known complexities of implementing kd-trees for polygons, the kd-tree is omitted from the comparison when the spatial data contains rectangles.

 Note: For hybrid trees (quad-kd and r-kd), the points are within ~32 bounding rectangles spread across the area.

 <img src="./assets/posts/spatial-index/4-20000.png" />
-<p style="text-align: center;">Figure 6: Comparison of search and construct/insert performance of quad, kd, r, quad-kd, and r-kd trees containing 100 to 20,000 points and rectangles.</p>
+<p style="text-align: center;">Figure 6: Comparison of search and construct/insert performance of quad, r, quad-kd, and r-kd trees containing 100 to 20,000 points and rectangles.</p>

 <img src="./assets/posts/spatial-index/4-80000.png" />
-<p style="text-align: center;">Figure 7: Comparison of search and construct/insert performance of quad, kd, r, quad-kd, and r-kd trees containing 100 to 80,000 points and rectangles.</p>
+<p style="text-align: center;">Figure 7: Comparison of search and construct/insert performance of quad, r, quad-kd, and r-kd trees containing 100 to 80,000 points and rectangles.</p>

 <img src="./assets/posts/spatial-index/d-4-50000.png" />
-<p style="text-align: center;">Figure 8: Comparison of search and construct/insert performance of quad, kd, r, quad-kd, and r-kd trees containing 50,000 points with densities from 0 to 10.</p>
+<p style="text-align: center;">Figure 8: Comparison of search and construct/insert performance of quad, r, quad-kd, and r-kd trees containing 50,000 points with densities from 0 to 10.</p>

 Note: After trial and error, the pre-defined maximum capacity for bounding rectangles for quad and r trees is ~450, and a depth of 150 levels for quad-trees.